18F/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 *Search for all matching PII records*

-Queries all state databases for any PII records that are an exact match to the full name, date of birth, and social security number in the request body's `query` property.
+Queries all state databases for any PII records that are an exact match to the full name, date of birth, and Social Security number in the request body's `query` property.

 > Body parameter